 It's good idea to select University in each top/second/third and fourth quarter.
 After giving your exam be cool and apply to Universities at your center online.
 In case if you forget to apply online don't panic and talk to a representative at your center and they will provide free score report form to be filled.

 Select Universities as follows-

-- First of all see your budget.
+- Make sure you have funds for your education & living.
 In case your score is low (<305

 in V+Q) it is advised not to apply to (top 25, getting admissions might be tough, unless you have done something special/research, etc) costly universities because getting scholarship might be difficult and therefore even if you get admission it may not be possible to pay tuition fees (unless you can manage tuition fees).

-- Check if your field of specialization is available.
+- Check if your intended field of specialization is available.
 Even if you have high GRE with good

 GPA and your are of specialization is not available then you might get be rejected.